RaySoumyadeep/bayesian-ab-testing/README.md

+# A/B Testing to Distinguish Impact of Version of Landing Page on purchase conversion.

 ![ab-test.webp](https://github.com/RaySoumyadeep/bayesian-ab-testing/blob/main/assets/ab-test.webp)

 The Bayesian approach to data analysis is applied across various fields such as marketing and engineering, and even includes sports and law.